zanko-mezdrichki/Monte-Carlo-Simulation-of-Particles-using-ROOT/README.md

 For the generation in each event, the Monte Carlo method was used in order to respect certain proportions.

 For the results obtained, see the file lab2025.pdf .

+It was a group project carried out during the Electromagnetism and Optics laboratory course of the Bachelor's degree in Physics at UNIBO.